rcm/rcm.github.io/CIN2526/MultiObjective.md

 ![Image taken from \tiny SETNDS: A SET-Based Non-Dominated Sorting Algorithm for Multi-Objective Optimization Problems](nsga2.jpg){ width=200px }

 # Crowind distance
-- Used for solutions on the *same* front
+- Used for solutions on the *same* rank
 - Perimeter of the *cuboid* formed by its nearest neighbors on either side
 - Sum the distance from current solution to the nearest neighbors (e.g., $|f_1(i+1) - f_1(i-1)|$ ) on each objective
 - Prefer solutions with the largest crowding distance

-# NSGA-II
+# The NSGA-II Algorithm
 - Pareto store holds several layered fronts
 - First layer $F_1$ only holds non-dominated individuals
 - Individuals belonging to front $F_{i+1}$: